nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

       "dep_type": "code"
     }

-Note that each independent chain configuration might use different values here, it’s always a good idea to check the chain configuration first to make sure the correct values are used.
+Note that each independent chain configuration might use different values here, it's always a good idea to check the chain configuration first to make sure the correct values are used.

 The following transaction deposits 100 CKB into Nervos DAO: